 Did you pick bouquets of dandelions for your mother or teacher when you were a child?
 They are widely considered weeds, but there is something so classically All-American about a Mason jar full of fresh picked dandelions.

 I love it when my kids bring me a bouquet!

 You may not want dandelions growing in your yard, but these pretty yellow and green dandelions are the perfect gift for Mother’s Day, birthdays, and rustic weddings.
 You can even make them into Easy Tassel Flower Crowns.

 These adorable yarn dandelions are made from tassels with a pipe cleaner stem.
 Don’t be intimidated, tassels may look complicated but they are actually quite easy to make.

-The directions are simple and only take a few minutes.
+After a bit of practice they only take a few minutes.
 Soon you will be able to make fields and fields of these iconic summer flowers!

 This post contains affiliate links.
 Opinions are my own.

 How to Make Easy Tassel Flowers